oyoenisaiaa/HashnodeArticles/cm6n7q8zv000a09l8crbvb392.md

 10. ***Back-End Developers Love Dark Mode:*** *Most back-end developers* *prefer dark mode on their editors, it’s easier on the eyes when working long hours!*

-Feel free to share your more fun facts in the comments! 😊
+Feel free to share more fun facts in the comments! 😊

 ---